 But we live more than ever in a globalized economy, where the development of the Internet and technology bring together people from all over the planet.
-In these circumstances, some people might think that the FIGS will be replaced by BRICS (the emerging economies of Brazil, Russia, India, China, South Africa) which account for 40% of the world population.
-Others say that the APAC (Asia – Pacific) countries are the next frontier – with China, Japan, Korea as leading countries.
+In these circumstances, some people might think that the FIGS will be replaced by BRICS (the emerging economies of Brazil, Russia, India, China, and South Africa) which account for 40% of the world population.
+Others say that the APAC (Asia – Pacific) countries are the next frontier – with China, Japan, and Korea as leading countries.

 These are some of the questions.
 But let’s take them step by step and see what the potential of the FIGS market is.

 What does FIGS mean?

 In the translation and localization industry, FIGS is the acronym that stands for French, Italian, German, and European Spanish, considered the “Big 4”.
 Sometimes, experts add English to the list, so they become EFIGS.

 English is considered the lingua franca in the gaming industry, and it opens the doors to the US, UK, Australian, Canadian, and New Zeeland markets.
 But as many games are developed directly in English, we’ll focus in this post only on the non-English speaking markets.

 - in 2018, the German gaming market generated a total turnover of €4.4 billion, having over 34 million players

 - with 3,96 Tn euro GDP, Germany is the richest European country, followed by France (€2,76Tn), Italy (€2,03TN), and Spain (€1,43Tn)

 - 50% of the population aged 6-64 play video games, the average age of a video game player in Europe being 31,3 years old